- Premillennialism: Teaching that Christ will literally and physically be on earth for a thousand year reign (Rev. 20:1-7)

 Rapture: Also called the Day of Christ.
-Rapture is an English word meaning snatched up or caught up.
-It is the catching away of the true believers of Jesus Christ.
+Harpazo is a Greek word meaning snatched up or caught up; the Latin is rapturo.
+It is the catching up of the true believers of Jesus Christ.
 The Rapture is the literal, visible and bodily return of Jesus Christ in the heavenlies (1 Thess.
 4:13-18, 5:9).

 (Dispensational theology is Pre-Millennial/Pre-Tribulation)

 Second Coming/Millennium: Literal and bodily reign of Christ on earth.

 Tribulation/Day of the Lord/Daniel’s 70th week: A 7-year period of the current age, with Israel as the main focal point.
 It begins with an enforced peace treaty with Israel.
 It becomes the “Great Tribulation” at the mid-way point (42 months), when Satan enters a man’s body.
 Also called “The Time of Jacob’s Trouble.”